raspberrypilearning/turtle-tracker/en/step_5.md

 ## Real turtle movements

 In this step, you will switch to using a map backdrop that shows the island of Poilão.
 Coordinate data for a real turtle that was tracked by the Shuttleworth Foundation has already been added to the **Turtle 3** sprite.
-Copy your code from the **Turtle 2** sprite to **Turtle 3** to find out the route this turtle took.
+Copy your code from the **Turtle 2** sprite to **Turtle 3** to see the route that this turtle took.

 --- task ---
 Click on the 'grid/map' button to switch to the Poilão Island backdrop.